 Applications are now being accepted for new students to join Cohort IX of the Midcareer Fellowship Program.
 All Midcareer Fellows will receive a 25% tuition scholarship; and students in selected programs will also be eligible for an additional 20% scholarship.

 - Master of Education (M.Ed.) - concentration in Jewish Instructional Education

 - M.S. in Nonprofit Management - concentration in Jewish Nonprofit Management or Jewish Educational Administration

 - M.A. in Jewish Professional Studies

-Fellowships are awarded on a first come, first served basis to qualified students who first successfully complete the Gratz College admissions process.
+Fellowships are awarded on a first-come, first-served basis to qualified students who first successfully complete the Gratz College admissions process.
 To qualify, applicants must be working in the American Jewish community at least 15 hours per week for a minimum of 3 years and have earned a bachelor’s degree at least 5 years ago.

-Midcareer Fellows have 3 years to complete their degrees, allowing students to attend school part time.
-The Master of Education, M.A. in Jewish Professional Studies, and the M.S. in Nonprofit Management are both offered entirely online.
+M.S. in Nonprofit Management, the Master of Education, and the M.A. in Jewish Professional Studies are offered entirely online.
 The M.S. in Camp Administration and Leadership includes a practicum in the student’s own summer camp environment.
 Some programs also require a few additional courses to meet Midcareer Fellowship requirements.

-For more information, please contact firstname.lastname@example.org, 215-635-7300 x140.
+For more information, please contact firstname.lastname@example.org, 215-635-7300, option 3.